 - Designing: This is the phase where the designer is proposing ideas to the homeowner.
 This phase could last for anything between 1 week to 3 months.
 It depends on the amount of back and forth that happens to finalise the designs.
 The responsibility for the length of this time period is shared between the designer and the homeowners.
 While it is the responsibility of the designer to come up with fruitful designs, the homeowners must also be sure of what they want.
 Every time they propose a change, the designing phase will get extended.

 - Production: Once the designs are frozen to the time you start installing them in the house is the production period.
-This is the time where all the parts of carpentry are prepared, materials are acquired and everything is made ready.
-This should take between 15 to 30 days depending upon the scope of the project.
+This is the time when all the parts of carpentry are prepared, materials are acquired and everything is made ready.
+This should take between 15 and 30 days, depending upon the scope of the project.

 - Installation: This is the final coming together of all the elements of home interiors.
-The modular units are assembled and installed, the tiling is done and the loose furniture is placed within the home.
-This could take anything between 10 to 20 days.
+The modular units are assembled and installed, the tiling is done, and the loose furniture is placed within the home.
+This could take anything between 10 and 20 days.

 Want to know Livspace makes a difference here?
 Read this.

-We all know that the cost of real estate, and consequently, rents, in Mumbai are sky high!
+We all know that the cost of real estate, and consequently, rents, in Mumbai are sky-high!
 Also, Delhi is well-known for affordable clothes.
 In Kolkata, we have the best street food that is easy on the pocket.
-The standard living differs from one city to another.
+The standard of living differs from one city to another.
 In fact, the correct way to put this would be to say that some things cost more in some cities than others.
-So, does the cost of interiors too differ citywise?
+So, does the cost of interiors differ citywise as well?

 If we answer this question purely from a Livspace perspective, then not really.
 The cost of our modular furniture does not really fluctuate depending on the city.
 However, the cost of labour, vendors and materials may differ.
 This is particularly true when you compare metro cities with tier-2 cities.